angelikabm/linux-file-permissions/README.md

 <h1>📁 File Permissions in Linux</h1>

 <h2>Project Description</h2>
-The research team at my organization required updates to file and directory permissions within the projects directory to ensure access levels aligned with authorization requirements.
-Reviewing and correcting these permissions was necessary to maintain system security.
-To complete this task, I performed the following steps:
+The research team at my organization needs to update the file permissions for certain files and directories within the projects directory.
+The permissions do not currently reflect the level of authorization that should be given.
+Checking and updating these permissions will help keep their system secure.
+To complete this task, I performed the following tasks:
 <br />